Tuesday, November 22, 2005

 Alarms rang in his head.
 Madhu!

 Breathe!
-He com
+He commanded his senses.

 She wouldn't.
 Perhaps she went to the toilet, he reasoned.